QuantEcon/lecture-source-py/source/rst/career.rst

 ==============================================

-We will first create a class ``CareerWorkerProblem`` which will hold the default parameterizations of the model and an initial guess for the value function
+We will first create a class ``CareerWorkerProblem`` which will hold the default parameterizations of the model and an initial guess for the value function.

 .. code-block:: python3